Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

     * Canceled dispatch:
         - Append note to bruin when a dispatch is canceled

-Each vendor has it's own details like how to retrieve some fields or how we identify the tickets with the dispatches, all explained in the `service-dispatch-monitor`.
+Each vendor has its own details like how to retrieve some fields or how we identify the tickets with the dispatches, all explained in the `service-dispatch-monitor`.

-In the following [diagram](https://app.diagrams.net/#G1cy-zEqGpzKDxFTlCYuVNrrq8VqcVO7l0) it's possible see the relationships between this microservice and the others.
+In the following diagram is possible see the relationships between this microservice and the others.

 ![IMAGE: service-dispatch-monitor_microservice_relationships](img/system_overview/use_cases/service-dispatch-monitor_microservice_relationships.png){loading=lazy}